baltpeter/thesis-mobile-consent-dialogs/thesis/400_consent-dialogs-in-the-wild.md

 Unlike on the web, no prior research on how common TCF usage is on mobile exists as far as the author is aware.
 To gauge whether reading the TCF preferences is a viable approach for this thesis, we performed a simple analysis on 823 apps from a dataset of popular Android apps from November 2021: The apps were run in the Android emulator and left running for 5 seconds.
 Afterwards, a screenshot was taken and the `SharedPreferences` of the respective app were saved.
 Then, the screenshots were manually looked at to determine whether the app showed any reference to data protection (like a consent dialog, a privacy notice, or even just a link to a privacy policy).

-181 of the 823 ($\sim 22 \%$) apps displayed such a reference to data protection on screen after 5 seconds.
-However, only 21 of the 823 apps (3&nbsp;%) had set a corresponding privacy-related preference (i.e. one with a key that includes `IABTCF` or `GDPR`).
+181 of the 823 ($\sim 22$ %) apps displayed such a reference to data protection on screen after 5 seconds.
+However, only 21 of the 823 apps ($\sim 3$ %) had set a corresponding privacy-related preference (i.e. one with a key that includes `IABTCF` or `GDPR`).
 This suggests that the IAB TCF is not commonly implemented on mobile.

 ### Use of CMPs

-Even though it seems like mobile apps don't tend to make use of the TCF, it would still possible that they use off-the-shelf CMPs that just don't implement the TCF.
+Even though it seems like mobile apps do not tend to make use of the TCF, it would still possible that they use off-the-shelf CMPs that just don't implement the TCF.
 To find out whether that is actually the case, we ran a simple static analysis to detect the presence of common CMP libraries in Android and iOS apps.

 On Android, the Exodus privacy project does something similar.
 They also check for the presence of libraries in Android apps, they just look at tracking libraries instead of CMPs.
-They have published their approach [@exodusprivacyExodusStaticAnalysis2018]: Essentially they run the `dexdump` tool on the APK file, which is the Android counterpart to the Linux `objdump` tool and can statically extract class and method names from an APK, among other things.
+They have published their approach [@exodusprivacyExodusStaticAnalysis2018]: Essentially, they run the `dexdump` tool on the APK file, which is the Android counterpart to the Linux `objdump` tool and can statically extract class and method names from an APK, among other things.
 They then compare the namespaces of the listed classes to a list of known tracker libraries.
 The same approach can be used to detect CMPs.
 For example, the classes of Didomi CMP libary are in the `io/didomi` namespace.
 If we detect classes with this namespace in an app, we can assume that it uses the CMP^[Of course, this approach is very fuzzy.
 Even if an app includes a CMP library, that doesn't mean it actually uses it.
 In addition, it is possible that the list of namespaces we use is not strict enough and matches other non-CMP libraries.
 None of that is a problem for the purposes of this analysis, though.
 Its goal is only to provide an upper bound on the CMP usage in mobile apps and to evaluate whether it is feasible at all to rely on CMP-specific code for this thesis.].

 On iOS, the author is not aware of any similar work.
 It is however possible to list the shared libraries in an IPA file using the `otool` command [@benaneeshAnswerHowSearch2016], where the lines starting with `@rpath` are the libraries included in the IPA (lines without this prefix are system libraries).
 The symbol table can be listed using the `nm` and `symbols` commands [@columboAnswerFindSize2015].
 All of these tools only run on macOS.
-It is however possible to replicate the required functionality on any operating system: An IPA file is just a ZIP archive.
+Nonetheless the required functionality can be replicated on any operating system: An IPA file is just a ZIP archive.
 All libraries included in an IPA are in subdirectories of `/Payload/<app name>.app/Frameworks`{.placeholders}.
-We simply list those directories and compare them against the list of CMP libraries.
+We simply list those directories and compare them against a list of CMP libraries.

 For this analysis, we compiled a list of identifiers for 18 CMPs (based on [@iabeuropeCMPList2021; @udonisTop14Consent2022; @instabugTopMobileApp2021]).
 For Android, we used the same dataset as in [@sec:cd-situation-mobile-tcf] but ran the analysis on all 3271 apps.
 For iOS, we used a dataset of 1001 apps from the App Store top charts from May 2021.

-We detected a potential CMP use in 234 of the 3271 Android apps ($\sim 7 \%$) and 28 of the 1001 iOS apps ($\sim 3 \%$).
+We detected a potential CMP use in 234 of the 3271 Android apps ($\sim 7$ %) and 28 of the 1001 iOS apps ($\sim 3$ %).
 On Android, we also checked for the presence of IAB's TC string library (`com/iabtcf`).
-We detected that in 38 of the 3271 apps ($\sim 1 \%$).
+We detected that in 38 of the 3271 apps ($\sim 1$ %).
 This suggests that mobile apps don't commonly use off-the-shelf CMPs either, especially given that the simple analysis we performed is even an overapproximation.

 ### Consequences for Analysis

 The TCF would have provided a standardized and machine-readable way to detect the presence of a CMP in an app, read the settings of CMPs, and even interact with them.
 As such, this would of course have been the preferred approach for the analysis in this thesis.
-In the absence of that, had we found that there is a limited number of off-the-shelf CMP solutions commonly used by apps, it would have still been possible to write custom adapters for these CMPs that rely on the internal implementions^[For example, during testing we have found that the Didomi CMP also stores consent information in the OS per-app storage interfaces.] or characteristics of how they design their consent dialogs.
+In the absence of that, had we found that there is a limited number of off-the-shelf CMP solutions commonly used by apps, it would have still been possible to write custom adapters for these CMPs that rely on the internal implementions^[For example, during testing we found that the Didomi CMP also stores consent information in the OS per-app storage interfaces.] or characteristics of how they design their consent dialogs.

 As established in this section, neither of those is the case.
-As such, we need to use a much more general approach that detect and work with any kind of CMP, regardless of implementation details.
+As such, we need to use a much more general approach that detects and works with any kind of CMP, regardless of implementation details.
 This in turn means a loss in the amount of details we can extract from CMPs as we have to expect a large amount of completely different implementations.
-The details of the method we use for the analysis are described in [@sec:analysis-method].
+The details of the method we use for the analysis are described in [@Sec:analysis-method].

-For the few consent dialogs that _do_ implement the TCF, we will still extract the data from `NSUserDefaults` or `SharedPreferences` and perform an analysis on that.
+For the few consent dialogs that _do_ implement the TCF, we still extract the data from `NSUserDefaults` or `SharedPreferences` and perform an analysis on that.

 ---